 Your application is responsible for persisting the offline token in some storage (usually a database) and then using it to manually retrieve new access token from Red Hat Single Sign-On server.

-The difference between a classic Refresh token and an Offline token is, that an offline token will never expire by default and is not subject of
+The difference between a classic Refresh token and an Offline token is, that an offline token will never expire and is not subject of

-SSO Session Max lifespan .
+SSO Session Idle timeout .
 The offline token is valid even after a user logout or server restart.
 However by default you do need to use the offline token for a refresh token action at least once per 30 days (this value,

 Offline Session Idle timeout, can be changed in the administration console in the